karthiksharma98/sap-starterkit/doc/code_setup.md

 ## Other details

 The file `forecasting_baseline.py` contains code which has our implementation of a Kalman filter for forecasting, and an implementation of dynamic scheduling from the Streaming perception paper.
-This uses has a couple of other parameters (`--match-iou-th` and `--forecast-rt-ub`) which have been tuned for our detector baseline with <= 100 detections.
+This uses a couple of other parameters (`--match-iou-th` and `--forecast-rt-ub`) which have been tuned for our detector baseline with <= 100 detections.
 These may need to modified if you are using a different model to achieve the best results.